ThoughtWorks-DPS/di-circleci-remote-docker/README.md

 With some inspiration from the CircleCI convenience images, `twdps/di-circleci-remote-docker` has both alpine and buster-slim variants created with self-hosted runners in mind.
 As the name suggests, this image is designed to serve as a starter image for building a use-tailored CircleCI [remote docker executor](https://circleci.com/docs/2.0/custom-images/#section=configuration).

-This image contains the minimum packages required to operate a build on CircleCI, along with a `USER circleci` definition since most self-hosted environments will have privileged execution limitations.
+This image contains the minimum packages required to operate a build on CircleCI, along with a `USER circleci` definition since many self-hosted environments will have privileged execution limitations.

 _difference with cimg libraries._ Enterprise settings often require specific security and configuration testing.
-The twdps series of convenience images includes common sdlc security practices including CIS-benchmark testing.
+The twdps series of convenience images includes common sdlc security practices, including CIS-benchmark testing.

 **Other images in this series**